-Our incredible contributors have been published in other venues including Asimov’s SF, Strange Horizons, Metaphorosis, Abyss & Apex, Daily Science Fiction, and The Magazine of Fantasy & Science Fiction, among others.
+Our incredible contributors have been published in other venues including Asimov’s SF, Strange Horizons, Metaphorosis, Abyss & Apex, Daily Science Fiction, Analog and The Magazine of Fantasy & Science Fiction, among others.
 Their work has also been transformed into podcasts by PseudoPod, PodCastle, Escape Pod, The Overcast, and more!

 Disha is a Kumaoni writer whose journey so far has been a dull rendition of some prime-time opera about following one’s dreams.
 After braving the turbulent waters of Political Science and wading through the quicksand of Law, she’s finally found herself in an oasis that offers her the many wonders of writing.
 She spends her days in Gurugram penning tales and obsessing over ideas for secondary worlds.
 Her fiction has appeared in Spark.